Ddhruv-IOT/Bengaluru-House-Price-Prediction/README.md

 - RHEL 8

 ## Features
-House price prediction based on Area, Rooms, Bathrooms, and Locality.
+- House price prediction based on Area, Rooms, Bathrooms, and Locality.
+- It's limited to Bengaluru only

 ## Setting up on local machine:
 1. Clone this repo on your system.